Beyond Citizen Kane: Censorship in Brazil

 The film was also to be shown at the Museum of Image and Sound (MIS) of São Paulo.
 The MIS copy was confiscated after two screenings, according to a later account by Anhaia Geraldo Mello, then coordinator of the TV and Video Museum.
-He said the order came from the governor of São Paulo, Luiz Antonio Fleury Filho.
+He said the order came from the governor of São Paulo, Luiz Antônio Fleury Filho.
 The official story at the time was that the film was cancelled because of technical problems.

 Through the 1990s, the film was illegally screened by universities, political groups and unions, as copies were made available informally.
 In 1995, Globo requested in court to confiscate copies of the film available at the library of the University of São Paulo, but it was over-ruled.
 The film was officially restricted to university groups until the 2000s, when the internet boom in Brazil made it impossible to control access, as people could put it on the web (and did).
 (Brazil is the fifth country internationally by number of web users and first in time spent by individuals on Internet use monthly.)